Fahim Rahman

 • Affordable Care Act (ACA): Provides protections specifically for employees reporting violations related to federal healthcare programs.
 It ensures that whistleblowers are not subjected to retaliatory actions for reporting misconduct in good faith.

 • Occupational Safety and Health Administration (OSHA): OSHA protects employees who report unsafe work conditions or violations of workplace safety standards.
-This ensures that healthcare facilities maintain a safe environment for both staff and patients.
+In California, these protections often work alongside Cal/OSHA regulations, which govern workplace safety requirements in the state.

 Understanding these federal protections is essential.
 Employees should know what constitutes actionable misconduct, how to document it, and the proper channels for reporting.
 Legal guidance from the Law Office of Fahim Rahman can clarify eligibility, filing procedures, and potential remedies if retaliation occurs.